 As we age, our bodies undergo various physiological changes that can impact our metabolism.
 One important factor is the loss of muscle mass, known as sarcopenia.
 With age, there is a natural decline in muscle mass and an increase in fat mass.
 Since muscle tissue is more metabolically active than fat tissue, a decrease in muscle mass can lead to a decrease in overall calorie expenditure.

-See also How many calories are in a kfc meal
+See also How many calories does a bottle of gatorade have

 Additionally, hormonal changes that occur with age can also contribute to changes in metabolic rate.
 The decline in estrogen levels during menopause, for example, has been associated with a decrease in metabolic rate.
 This hormonal shift can result in a reduction in calorie burn without exercise.